vladigleba/vladigleba.github.io/posts/gospel/unrest.md

 {% rf 'Revelation 1:20' false %} tells us that stars symbolically represent angels.
 Lucifer’s desire to exalt his throne above the stars of God and to be like the most High meant that he wanted to have God’s authority to rule over the angels.
 He craved to have His power, but not His character.
 Little did he realize that greatness in heaven does not come from power *over* others but from one’s willingness to sacrifice self *for* others {% rf 'Matthew 20:25–28' %}.
 Every knee will bow before Jesus because He humbled Himself to a shameful death on the cross {% rf 'Philippians 2:8–10' %} whereas Lucifer sought to elevate himself even higher.

+## How did Lucifer persuade other angels to join him?

 Earlier, we learned that Lucifer’s sin was rebellion against God’s law, which was a law of rest that maintained a state of *sabbatismos* in heaven.
 Because he persuaded a third of the angels to join him {% rf 'Revelation 12:4' %}, Lucifer’s arguments must have seemed reasonable, noble even, for it is likely that none of the angels had a desire to be evil.
 In order to be effective, rebellion against God must appear attractive.

-When he offered Jesus the kingdoms of the world {% rf 'Matthew 4:8–9' %}, he probably did not show the invalid of thirty-eight years suffering by the pool of Bethesda, longing to be healed, or the demoniac of Gadara living in tombs and cutting himself, or John the Baptist beheaded by a cowardly and foolish king.
+When he offered Jesus the kingdoms of the world {% rf 'Matthew 4:8–9' %}, he probably did not show the invalid of thirty-eight years suffering by the pool of Bethesda, longing to be healed, or the demoniac of Gadara living in tombs and cutting himself, or John the Baptist unjustly beheaded by a cowardly and foolish king.
+No, Satan showed Him only pomp and glitter: "the kingdoms of the world, and the glory of them" {% rf 'Matthew 4:8' %}.

 When Satan tempted Eve {% rf 'Genesis 3:1–5' %}, he drew her into a discussion by asking a devious question (“Yea, hath God said, Ye shall not eat of every tree of the garden?”), and quickly sowing doubt about God’s character (“Ye shall not surely die: For God doth know that in the day ye eat thereof, then your eyes shall be opened, and ye shall be as gods, knowing good and evil”).
 This quick one-two punch must have sent Eve’s mind spinning into an abyss of dissonance and perplexity: Was God not who she thought He was?
 Was He trying to scare them into obedience?
 Did He have their best interest in mind, or was He manipulating them?
 Why was He preventing them from reaching a higher state of existence?
 What was it like to be a god?